consolo/acts_as_multi_tenant/README.md

   },

   # (optional) Returns a Rack response when a tenant couldn't be found in the db (excluding globals),
   # or when a tenant isn't given.
+This example contains the default response.
   not_found: ->(x) {
     body = {errors: ["'%s' is not a valid tenant!" % x]}.to_json [400, {'Content-Type' => 'application/json', 'Content-Length' => body.size.to_s}, [body]]